-ALSO NOTE: As some of the content and materials for our class are online in Blackboard, you need to make sure that you have the appropriate technology and technological skills to complete the class.
+ALSO NOTE: As most of the content and materials for our class are online in Blackboard, you need to make sure that you have the appropriate technology and technological skills to complete the class.
 The following is a checklist of technology and technological skills you will need for this class:

-- Daily access to an updated laptop computer with Microsoft Word (free download for ALL SPC students).
-You will likely NOT be able complete most assignments in this course on your smartphone exclusively. - Daily access to the internet-MySPC, Blackboard, SPC email, online textbook (if that is your choice) NOTE: We will also use other websites for activities and games. - Knowledge of (and ability to work in) Microsoft Word.
+- O Daily access to an updated laptop computer with Microsoft Word (free download for ALL SPC students).
+You will likely NOT be able complete most assignments in this course on your smartphone exclusively. - Daily access to the internet-MySPC, Blackboard, SPC email, online readings & other materials NOTE: We will also use other websites for activities and games. - o Knowledge of (and ability to work in) Microsoft Word or Google Docs.
 You need to know how to add tables and insert pictures and other graphics, etc. -again, all SPC students have free access to Microsoft Office products. - Knowledge of (and ability to work in) PowerPoint or Prezi.